Calculate The X -component Of The Velocity Of The Particle.

 1. Identify the initial x-component of the velocity (v₀ₓ).
 If the initial velocity is given as a magnitude and angle, use the method described above to find its x-component.

 2. Identify the acceleration in the x-direction (aₓ).
-This is the rate at which the velocity is changing in the x-direction.
-It's important to note that if there is no acceleration in the x-direction, aₓ = 0, and the x-component of the velocity remains constant.
+This is the rate at which the velocity is changing in the x-direction. you'll want to note that if there is no acceleration in the x-direction, aₓ = 0, and the x-component of the velocity remains constant.

 3. Identify the time elapsed (t).